-Note that these textbooks are provided for extra reference and practice only.
-Coverage and notation may differ somewhat from the course notes.
-(Notes may cover topics that are not covered in the textbooks or vice-versa.)
-Where there are any discrepancies between the way topics are covered in the course notes and in the textbook, please refer to the course notes.
+Online resources are provided only as an extra resource.
+They do not comprehensively cover the material needed for the course and they may cover topics differently than the course notes.
+Where there are any discrepancies between the way topics are covered, please refer to the course notes.